-- (a) in the case of TTHL, automatic disconnection of the generating unit(s) within the SRAS Equipment from the power system using approved tripping schemes3; - (b) start without drawing energy from the power system or, in the case of TTHL or other island-forming facilities, remain in operation after disconnection from the power system; - (c) operate at zero export load for a specified minimum period4; - (d) close onto a de-energised busbar5; - (e) supply a specified level of generation output to a Delivery Point for a specified minimum period6; - (f) control network voltage within limits to meet minimum requirements specified by AEMO, when supplying its auxiliary loads with the voltage setpoint to be controllable in the range agreed at the Delivery Point or at a specified location (steady state voltage control); - (g) provide dynamic voltage control within a range as agreed with AEMO: - (i) when supplying its auxiliary loads; - (ii) during energisation of network elements; - (iii) during restoration of load blocks and non-black start generating system auxiliaries; - (iv) within damping and settling time requirements as agreed with AEMO; and - (v) with droop settings and accuracy requirements as agreed with AEMO; - (h) control power system frequency within limits to meet minimum requirements specified by AEMO for the following conditions:
+- (a) in the case of TTHL, automatic disconnection of the generating unit(s) within the SRAS Equipment from the power system using approved tripping schemes; - (b) start without drawing energy from the power system or, in the case of TTHLor other island-forming facilities, remain in operation after disconnection from the power system; - (c) operate at zero export load for a specified minimum period $\frac{4}{7}$ ; - (d) close onto a de-energised busbar; - (e) supply a specified level of generation output to a Delivery Point for a specified minimum period; - (f) control network voltage within limits to meet minimum requirements specified by AEMO, when supplying its auxiliary loads with the voltage setpoint to be controllable in the range agreed at the Delivery Point or at a specified location (steady state voltage control); - (g) provide dynamic voltage control within a range of 90% to 110% of nominal voltageas agreed with AEMO: - (i) when supplying its auxiliary loads; - (ii) during energisation of network elements; - (iii) during restoration of load blocks and non-black start generating system auxiliaries; - (iv) within damping and settling time requirements as agreed with AEMO; and - (v) with droop settings and accuracy requirements as agreed with AEMO; - (h) control power system frequency within limits to meet minimum requirements specified by AEMO for the following conditions: - (i) when the SRAS Equipment is the only source of controlling network frequency and as other sources of frequency control become available on a Minimum Restart Path; - (ii) when supplying its auxiliary loads or under minimum loading requirements; - (iii) during energisation of network elements; and - (iv) during restoration of load blocks; - (i) provide dynamic frequency control: - (i) when supplying its auxiliary loads or under minimum loading requirements; - (ii) during energisation of network elements;

-3 Tripping schemes must be activated by sustained excessive high or low frequency excursions and, if required by AEMO, frequency rate-of-change and/or loss of synchronisation or sustained excessive low voltage excursions.
+&lt;sup>3 The tripping Tripping schemes must be able to be activated by sustained excessive high or low frequency excursions, and where, if required by AEMO; frequency rate-of-change and/or loss of synchronisation or sustained excessive low voltage excursions.
 Settings are proposed by the SRAS Provider for AEMO's approval and, in principle, should be set so the unit stays online as long as possible and trips to house load just before it would otherwise trip.

-4 Based on AEMO's assessment of a reasonable period during which the SRAS Equipment must maintain readiness to energise given its location and technology type.
+&lt;sup>4 Based on AEMO's assessment of a reasonable period during which the SRAS Equipment must maintain readiness to energise given its location and technology type.
 The minimum period will be included in an SRAS Agreement, unlikely to be shorter than 30 minutes but could be significantly longer.
 A longer timeframe may be more highly valued, depending on the needs of the electrical sub-network.

-5 The reason for this demonstrated ability is to ensure that there are no interlocks that would prevent closing onto a de-energised busbar.
+&lt;sup>5 The reason for this demonstrated ability is to ensure that there are no interlocks that would prevent closing onto a de-energised busbar.

-6 Based on AEMO's assessment of a reasonable time before supply is likely to be sufficient to sustain stable restoration without the contribution from the SRAS Equipment.
+&lt;sup>6 Based on AEMO's assessment of a reasonable time before supply is likely to be sufficient to sustain stable restoration without the contribution from the SRAS Equipment.
 This time will be included in an SRAS Agreement and depends on factors like electrical proximity to generating systems and other devices, their size and restart times.